 The Harmful Digital Communications Act has made changes to the Crimes Act which now make it illegal to encourage or incite anyone to suicide, even if they do not actually attempt to harm themselves.
 The amendment to section 179 of the crimes act (Aiding and Abetting Suicide) now states:

 “A person commits an offence who incites, counsels, or procures another person to commit suicide, even if that other person does not commit or attempt to commit suicide in consequence of that conduct.”

 This is a significant change to the previous law under which a person actually had to successfully suicide, or attempt suicide for a law to have been broken.

 This reflects the growing concern that harmful communications that include “encouragement” for an individual to commit suicide present a significant stress factor in an individual’s decision to self harm or attempt suicide.
 The law aims to help Police to act quickly to prevent this type of abuse in order to help reduce the likelihood that an individual will make those choices to harm themselves.

 - What does “inciting, counselling , or procuring another person to commit suicide” look like?

 In essence this means encouraging someone to commit suicide.
 For example a message that says “You are worthless, why don’t you just kill yourself” or “Just go and kill yourself” may be interpreted as being incitement to suicide.

 - Who do I report this to if I think it is happening to me?

-This new legislation is part of the Crimes Act, and so you should report this to the NZ Police.
+If someone is encouraging you to hurt yourself you should report this to the NZ Police.
 If you think you or someone else’s life is in immediate danger, you should call 111.
-If you are unsure of whether this Act might apply to you or someone you know, you can call NetSafe for advice.
+If you are unsure of whether this Act might apply to you or someone you know, you can call Netsafe for advice.